DeFi Lobby Drops Airdrop Lawsuit Against SEC

 Lawsuit Withdrawn Citing Regulatory Shift

 The DeFi Education Fund (DEF) and apparel company Beba filed a notice of voluntary dismissal in the U.S. District Court for the Western District of Texas.
 The move came without prejudice, preserving their right to refile the case later.
-The plaintiffs cited a changing regulatory landscape as the reason for withdrawing their 2024 lawsuit.
+The plaintiffs cited a changing regulatory field as the reason for withdrawing their 2024 lawsuit.

 Beba initiated a free token airdrop in March 2024.
 Together with the DEF, it subsequently filed a pre-enforcement challenge against the SEC.
 The original lawsuit argued the agency crafted its digital asset enforcement policy without following the formal notice-and-comment rulemaking process required by the Administrative Procedure Act.